-GAHN 6417/NUTR 4417 Management and Entrepreneurship in Nutrition Practice
+Management and Entrepreneurship

+in Nutrition Practice

-Prerequisite(s): permission of the instructor A study of the theory, policies and practices involved in planning and management for new or existing nutrition, food service or dietetic enterprises.
+A study of the theory, policies and practices involved in planning and management for new or existing nutrition, food service or dietetic enterprises.
 Based on a business or project plan model, topics include identification of innovations, marketing, operations planning, change management, risk control and financing.
 Note: Students who have received credit for NUTR 4417 may not take this course for credit.
 Laboratory required